10 effective and easy ways to save water at home

 -

 A dripping tap can waste around 5,500 litres of water a year, enough to fill over 60 bathtubs holding 80 litres each.
 If you notice a leaky tap or pipe, getting it fixed as soon as possible is a simple way to save water at home.
+For anyone wondering how to save water at home, fixing leaks quickly is a practical place to start.

 -